nirajphutane/Flutter-Widget/README.md

     1. Parent RepaintBoundary will first layout and repaint.
     2. Then the child RepaintBoundary will layout and repaint independently.

 🟢 A RepaintBoundary isolates painting to prevent unnecessary repaints from propagating upward.

 🟢 But repainting can still flow downward.
-If the parent RepaintBoundary is repainted, it can also repaint all of its child layers, including child RepaintBoundaries — but only when the parent itself is repainted.
+If the parent RepaintBoundary is repainted, it can also repaint all of its child layers, including child RepaintBoundaries, but only when itself is repainted.

 ### 💡 Summary

 - The render tree can be subdivided into isolated sections using RepaintBoundary, each acting as a separate "sheet."
 - When any configuration (input/state) changes in a widget, that specific widget is rebuilt — this affects the Widget Tree only.
 - If the change affects visual appearance (like color, size, alignment, etc.), its associated RenderObject is marked dirty, triggering a repaint in the Render Tree.
-- Edge case: If the change in a child widget's layout or size causes a change in the parent’s constraints, the parent widget may also rebuild to accommodate the new layout.
+- Edge case: If the change in a child widget's layout or size causes a change in the parent’s constraints, the parent widget may also rebuild to accommodate the new layout
 - The repaint is confined to the nearest ancestor RepaintBoundary, which repaints the entire subtree within it (the full "sheet"), not just the affected widget.

 ### 💡 Visualization: